geotrev/geotrev/README.md

-# Welcome to my git

-Thanks for stumbling across my page.
+# whoami

 If you landed here, that must mean I shared my profile with you or you found me on a project I've contributed to.

-## whoami

 I'm a web designer & engineer with around 10 years of experience designing and/or developing front-end projects.